robert-v/ProcessSpy-docs/src/content/docs/guides/inspector-pane.md

 - Start Time
 - Run Time
 - Last Seen (for finished processes, when the process was last observed before finishing)
+- Timeline - shows a graphical representation of the process's lifetime in relation to system uptime.
 ### Process Details
 - Bundle ID
 - Main Executable (license only)